CPDN-git/umtonc/README.txt

 Variables to be packed are identified by their STASH section and id within that section.
-The attributes (pack, crop, skip and avg) can be applied to any STASH variable, and moe than one attribute can be applied to each variable.
+The attributes (pack, crop, skip and avg) can be applied to any STASH variable, and more than one attribute can be applied to each variable.
 The attributes have the following syntax:

 <pack=n> pack the variable into n bytes.
 Current 1 (byte), 2 (short int)